madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/default-issue-types.md

 need URL in paragraph below
 --->

-For descriptions and complete information about all the issue statues, see Issue statuses on [!DNL Workfront One].

 The status of an issue can be viewed and changed in the [!UICONTROL Issue Details].
 You also can change the issue of a status in the issue page header, at the far right.